 Typically the value-track parameters to add to your tracking template are:

-To enable auto-tagging of parameters to urls in adwords see: Tag Your AdWords Final URLs
+To enable auto-tagging of parameters to urls using adwords see: Tag Your AdWords Final URLs

-Add Webhooks to the campaign to track Events back to Google Analytics.
+Creating Campaign Webhooks to track Events back to Google Analytics

 View our webhooks article for more information on how to pass data to third parties from the Retreaver platform.